 Customer Behavior It wasn’t that long ago that there were just two ways someone could buy something; either in a store or through the mail – if you were willing to wait four to six weeks for delivery.
-Today the typical mail order purchase has been replaced with the ability to go online, either through […]
+The typical buyer behavior for a mail order purchase has been replaced with the ability to go […]

 It wasn’t that long ago that there were just two ways someone could buy something; either in a store or through the mail – if you were willing to wait four to six weeks for delivery.
-Today the typical mail order purchase has been replaced with the ability to go online, either through your computer or mobile device.
+The typical buyer behavior for a mail order purchase has been replaced with the ability to go online, either through your computer or mobile device.
 And instead of the merchandise arriving in four to six weeks, it takes just a day or two – and sometimes just an hour or two.

 It’s not just how we buy that is changing, but also what we buy.
 And, in many cases, technology is the driving force behind our changing behavior.
 Here is an example that might put it into perspective.